Charlie Brewer: Statistics

+Professional career

+Ottawa Redblacks

+On May 4, 2023, Brewer signed a contract with the Ottawa Redblacks of the Canadian Football League (CFL).
+He was released by the Redblacks during the first week of training camp on May 16.

+Nashville Kats

+On February 20, 2024, Brewer signed with the Nashville Kats of Arena Football One for the 2024 season.

 Personal life

 Brewer's father, Robert Brewer, was the starting quarterback for the University of Texas and was the MVP of the 1982 Cotton Bowl.
 His grandfather, Charley Brewer, and uncle, Rob Moerschell were also quarterbacks for Texas.
 Brewer's brother, Michael Brewer, played quarterback at Texas Tech and Virginia Tech.